Frequently Asked Questions About Teen Driving

 the accompanying adult be 21 years of age or older?

-No. The adult accompanying the holder of an Instruction Permit, Farm Permit or Restricted License must be 21 years of age or older.
+Yes.
+The adult accompanying the holder of an Instruction Permit, Farm Permit or Restricted License must be 21 years of age or older.

 Will the driver's license bureau